How to watch and stream the Australian Open tennis live

 The Australian Open will be available to watch live on Eurosport in the UK.

-Amazon Prime subscribers can sign-up to a seven-day free trial for the Eurosport Player through Amazon Channels.
-After the seven-day trail the Eurosport channel is £6.99 per month.
+Amazon Prime subscribers can watch Eurosport for 6 months for £0.01 through Amazon Channels.
+After the first 6 months the Eurosport channel is £6.99 per month.
 Amazon Prime is £7.99 per month but can be accessed with a 30-day free trial.

 If you want to access the Eurosport Player direct it’s £9.99 per month or £59.88 a year, again with a seven-day free trial at the beginning of your subscription.